kssajith/nearby_parking/README.md

 ### Configuration

-Create `database.yml` in config directory and add the credentials accordingly as per the template file `database.yml.example`
+Clone the application code and create `database.yml` in config directory and add the credentials accordingly as per the template file `database.yml.example`

+### Install dependencies

+Navigae to the application root and run: `bundle install`

 ### Database creation